bloon-io/bro-sync/README.md

 https://www.bloon.io/share/[a sharelink ID]/
 ```

-How to get a shearlink?
+How to get a sharelink?
 See [https://www.bloon.io/help/sharelinks][1]

 ## Dependencies